The Peak Design Travel Backpack – 30L

 Peak Design has always used quality materials in its construction and this bag is no exception.
 The shell is constructed using the same specifications as the popular Peak Design Everyday Backpack.

 As with all the Peak Design bags, the exterior is clutter-free.
-Bags can sometimes turn into a messy tangle of straps and as much as we love our Vanguard Alta Rise 45 camera bag it does have a tendency of getting messy.
-The Peak Design Travel Backpack’s shoulder straps neatly pack away behind the back support while the sternum strap can be quickly and easily secured to one of the shoulder straps.
-If you are using a waist strap (sold separately) then this can also be tucked behind the back support.
+Camera bags can sometimes turn into a messy tangle of straps, and as much as we love our Vanguard Alta Rise 45 backpack camera bag it does have a tendency of getting messy.
+The Peak Design Travel Backpack shoulder straps neatly pack away behind the back support while the sternum strap can be quickly and easily secured to one of the shoulder straps.
+If you are using a hip belt (sold separately) then this can also be tucked behind the back support.
 The results are a tangle-free and streamlined bag that is easily placed into overhead storage on aircraft.

 *Weatherproof (aka water-resistant) – usually the material has a coating that will cause water droplets to bead on the surface giving it added protection, however, it will not make the bag impervious to penetration by water.
 To produce a bag that is Waterproof would mean a completely different material thus adding considerable weight to the bag.
 If this is a concern, we suggest you purchase a rain cover for the bag.
 You could also try spraying the bag with a fabric protector, however, we’re not sure how that would react with the material’s current coatings.
 We could not find any information on their website saying that this would be an issue.